CMoucer/ConcentrationInequalities/README.md

 # Concentration inequalities

-This code allows to compute some concentration inequalities using convex optimization.
-We propose to compute upper bounds in three approaches: a separable and variational approaches based on a family of product-functions, as well as a polynomial approach, relying on a sums-of-square hierarchy.
-These techniques are developed in details in the paper:
+This repository contains the code accompanying our paper on concentration inequalities, a fundamental tool in probability theory that quantifies the deviation of a random variable from a certain quantity.
+Our work introduces a systematic convex optimization approach to studying and generating concentration inequalities for independent random variables.
+We apply this framework to three standard concentration inequalities: Hoeffding's, Bennett's and Bernstein's inequalities.

+This code allows in particular to draw figures from the paper:

 **Constructive approaches to
 concentration inequalities with independent random variables** (to come) - C. Moucer, A. Taylor, F. Bach.

-Given this framework, we compute refined bounds to:
-- Hoeffding's inequality,
-- Bennett's inequality,
-- Bernstein's inequality.

-This code allows in particular to draw figures from the paper above.
+## Key contributions

+1. **Separable and variational approaches**: Extends classical moment-generating functions with a focus on first-order moment conditions.
+2. **Polynomial approaches**: Develops a hierarchy of sum-of-square approximations to extend techniques to higher-moment conditions

 ## Getting Started